bharathcp/GettingChefRight/index.md

 Using plain [**Rubocop**](https://github.com/bbatsov/rubocop) was a bit more interesting.
 The first `chef exec rubocop -a` came up with over 100 errors(many of them auto-corrected).
 We quickly realised is using plain rubocop was annoying with silly warnings and errors on files like `metadata.rb`.
 Using `rubocop -a` option will change file permissions declaration like `00755` to `0o0755` in recipes.
 These are very common problems in every cookbook and I should not be configuring `.rubocop.yml` in every one of them.
 We found it useful to use [**cookstyle**](https://github.com/chef/cookstyle) gem which is opinionated [**Rubocop**](https://github.com/bbatsov/rubocop) for chef cookbook development.
 None of the nonsense of plain [**Rubocop**](https://github.com/bbatsov/rubocop).
 Just what you may need for cookbook development.

 ### System testing and TravisCI
+This stage is a 2 step Process:
+* Step 1 - test/cookbooks/test : Test recipie to deploy the Bitbucket Server using our Library Cookbook in different scenarios
+* Step 2 - test/smoke/default  : The InSpec tests Post deployment

 Using [**kitchen**](http://kitchen.ci/) with [**docker**](https://github.com/test-kitchen/kitchen-docker) was more enticing for us until we needed some things that are not designed to run in docker.
 For instance, getting `systemd` service installed in docker is not straight forward.
 Though vagrant/virtualbox is slightly slower than docker, it can be used with kitchen to test these scenarios.
 I am a fan of CI and I love PullRequest builders.
 The most common CI tool available for opensource repos is [**TravisCI**](https://travis-ci.org/).
 But if we are to use [**kitchen**](http://kitchen.ci/) tests in [**TravisCI**](https://travis-ci.org/), we have to refrain from vagrant/virtualbox.
 This is because travis build environments would not support it.
 We had to restrict ourselves to docker. [**kitchen-dokken**](https://github.com/someara/kitchen-dokken) driver helped us come around this constraint.